Murder of Escolastica Harrison: Gutierrez's appeals

 Following his sentencing in 1999, Ruben Gutierrez appealed both his conviction and death sentence.
 While he admitted to participating in the robbery, he consistently maintained his innocence in the murder of Escolastica Harrison.

 Gutierrez’s first appeal was dismissed by the Texas Court of Criminal Appeals in 2002, and a second appeal was rejected in 2008.

 In 2010, his legal team filed a third appeal requesting DNA testing to help determine whether he had been directly involved in the murder.
 That appeal was also denied by the Texas Court of Criminal Appeals, which later rejected an additional request in 2011.
 A subsequent appeal to the Texas Court of Criminal Appeals was rejected in 2011.

 In 2014, the 5th U.S. Circuit Court of Appeals rejected another appeal from Gutierrez, further upholding his conviction and sentence.

 Execution attempts of Gutierrez

-By 2018, Ruben Gutierrez has exhausted all avenues of appeal against the death sentence.
-His execution had been scheduled for at least six times but ultimately staved off due to legal reasons.
+By 2018, Ruben Gutierrez had exhausted all avenues of appeal against the death sentence.
+His execution was scheduled at least six times but ultimately put off due to legal reasons.
 He remains on death row as of 2024.